aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/5-service-connect-https-custom-domain/index.en.md

 ![app4-routes.png](/static/images/6-network-security/2-vpc-lattice-service-access/app4-routes.png)

-Also note that both of this listener is configured with the  Target group `k8s-app4-app4-v1-roniknmnge`, which itself point to the appv4 pod IP adress.
+Also note that both of this listener is configured with the  Target group `k8s-app4-app4-v1-roniknmnge`, which itself point to the **appv4** pod IP address.

 ## Install and configure External DNS to manage records automatically

 Let's use eksdemo to help us installing ExternalDNS with proper IAM Role for serviceaccount configuration.
-We also ask External-dns to watch for `service`, `ingress`, and `crd` source type, and we provide Extra configuration so that it watch for `DNSEndpoint` custom ressource definition.
+We also ask External-dns to watch for `service`, `ingress`, and `crd` source type, and we provide Extra configuration so that it watch for `DNSEndpoint` custom resource definition.

 ```bash
 eksdemo install external-dns -c $EKS_CLUSTER1_NAME --set policy=sync \